Marde’s Garden – video by Jean Wells

 In 1997, after years of flower and garden photography, I began taking workshops from British photographers through the British company, Light and Land, and learned landscape photography with them in several European countries and the U.S., India, Hebrides Islands, Scotland as well as Yosemite, Death Valley and the red rocks of Utah and Arizona.
 I traveled to Africa and Asia for wildlife, to Churchill, Canada, for polar bears, and Alaska for grizzlies and have been to all seven continents.
 Specific trips were made to Japan to catch the Japanese maples in Kyoto and to Giverney, France to photograph Monet’s water lilies on an artist’s day.

 In 2004, I went to Alaska and Japan, and took Galen Rowell’s last two workshops using film before his untimely death.
-In 2006, I began using digital cameras in Antarctica and traveled to national parks in Chile and Argentina.
+In 2006, I began using digital cameras in Antarctica and traveled to national parks in Chile and Argentina and later that year to Peru for a month.
+We visited Machu Picchu and the Manu preserve in Amazonia.
 Upon my return, I took digital printing and editing workshops from Stephen Johnson in Pacifica, California.
-In 2007 I went India for a month and also to Peru for a month and visited Machu Picchu and the Manu preserve in Amazonia.
+In 2007 I went India for a month.
 In 2008, India, Nepal and Bhutan were my destinations with my eldest son.
-That summer, after getting certified for scuba diving, I went to Papua New Guinea where I also photographed the old head hunter clans and dances.
+I have made frequent visits to Brazil where my youngest son lived for several years.

 • London – 1998